Fahad-Iqbal/Flashnote-Fullstack-Project/README.md

 The purpose of the FlashNote database is to store user generated notes and flashcards and make them available for the user to review and practice.

 ### Mission Objectives

+- Create notes as bullet points
+- Review, change, or delete notes
+- Format notes with bolding, italicising, underlining, or highlighting
+- Organize notes with section headings
+- Organize notes by nesting notes
+- Generate flashcards with the information from the note/bullet point that the flashcard is based on
+- Store information on the time interval, after which the flashcard should be practiced again

 ## User Stories